humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-06-16-computer-science-in-javascript-binary-search-tree-part-2.md

     };

-The first part of the `remove()` method is to locate the node to remove using a binary search, going left if the value is less than the current node or right if it&#8217;s greater.
-As this traversal occurs, the `parent` node is also tracked because you&#8217;ll ultimately need to remove the node from its parent.
+The first part of the `remove()` method is to locate the node to remove using a binary search, going left if the value is less than the current node or right if it's greater.
+As this traversal occurs, the `parent` node is also tracked because you'll ultimately need to remove the node from its parent.
 When `found` is equal to `true`, the value of `current` is the node to remove.

 There are three conditions to worry about when removing a node: